7 Places to Put Your Cash

 Higher-Risk Places to Put Cash

-If you already have a solid emergency fund, have paid down any high-interest debt, and are contributing to your 401(k) at work (at least up to any employer match), you may want to consider longer-term, higher risk investment options with your extra cash.
+First, make sure you have a solid emergency fund — 45% of the SoFi survey respondents said they have less than $500 in emergency savings, which is far below the recommended three to six months worth of savings.
+Once you have enough emergency savings and you’ve paid down any high-interest debt and are contributing to your 401(k) at work (at least up to any employer match), you may want to consider longer-term, higher-risk investment options with your extra cash.

 Stocks